idsia-robotics/navground/docs/guides/extend/register_cpp.rst

 and, similarly, will be loaded from YAML.

-.. _YAML:

 Property Schema
 ---------------

-Pass an optional argument of type :cpp:expr:`void(YAML::Node &)` to methods like :cpp:func:`navground::core::Property::make` to add validation constrains to the property.
+Pass an optional argument of type :cpp:`void(YAML::Node &)` to methods like :cpp:func:`navground::core::Property::make` to add validation constrains to the property.
 For example, to mark an integer property as strictly positive, add

 .. code-block:: c++

    core::Property::make(&MyComponent::get_value, &MyComponent::set_value,
                         10, "my description", &YAML::schema::strict_positive)}});

+.. _YAML:

 YAML
 ====